-To limit views into existing secluded private open space and habitable room windows.
+• To limit views into existing secluded private open space and habitable room windows.

-A habitable room window, balcony, terrace, deck or patio should be located and designed to avoid direct views into the secluded private open space and habitable room windows of an existing dwelling within a horizontal distance of 9 metres (measured at ground level) of the window, balcony, terrace, deck or patio.
+Standard A15 Response A habitable room window, balcony, terrace, Existing habitable room windows and private deck or patio should be located and designed open space are within 9m of the proposal, to avoid direct views into the secluded private however potential for overlooking is minimised as open space and habitable room windows of an existing dwelling within a horizontal distance of 9 metres (measured at ground level) of the window, balcony, terrace, deck or patio.
 Views should be measured within a 45 degree angle from the plane of the window or perimeter of the balcony, terrace, deck or patio, and from a height of 1.7 metres above floor level.